ebt-site/ebt-site/content/author/build-site.md

 To create your own EBT website, you will [fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) The `ebt-site` Github repository.

-Your own EBT website will initially have the name 'ebt-site`, but we'll change it later.
+**IMPORTANT!** Your own EBT website will initially have the name 'ebt-site`, but we can change it _later_.
+Do not change the name!

 1. Login to Github
 1. Navigate your browser to [ebt-site](https://github.com/ebt-site/ebt-site)